 At Fermain Valley Hotel we offer specially tailored packages to suit all your needs.
 From an Island Hopping Break to a Romantic Break you will find packages at the best value for money.Find out More

 What to do

-Guernsey boasts a spectacular coastline and beautiful countryside, as do the other smaller islands in the Bailiwick.
-With this in mind, there are a huge selection of activities to participate in, benefitting from the crystal clear waters surrounding the islands to exploring rugged coastal paths or pretty, woodland walks.
+Guernsey boasts a spectacular coastline and beautiful countryside, as do the other smaller islands in the Bailiwick: Herm, Sark, and Alderney.
+With this in mind, there is a huge selection of activities to participate in, benefitting from the crystal clear waters surrounding the islands to exploring rugged coastal paths or pretty, woodland walks.

 Keen fishermen and anglers can enjoy coarse or deep sea fishing and there are plenty of charter boats available for hire that will take you to fertile waters and ensure a healthy catch for the day.

 For walkers, there are miles of coastal paths to to be enjoyed as well as country ambles.
 You can choose to wander on your own or take one of many guided walks available.
 Several times a year the island offers Walking Weeks with a full menu of differing walks on offer, including night time ghost tours.

 For golfers, there are three courses on the island that will guarantee a challenging game for golfers of any standard.

 Guernsey is well known for its flowers - freesias, clematis and lilies in particular and it has its own mini Battle of Flowers parade at the island's North Show in the latter part of August as well as individual flower shows throughout the season.
 There are a number of gardens to explore - not only in Guernsey but also on Herm.